GoogleCloudPlatform/community/tutorials/cloud-functions-cloudbuild/index.md

 ## Objectives

 * Use [GCP Cloud Build](https://cloud.google.com/cloud-build) to deploy a cloud function.
-* Use GoLang to process incoming HTTP request
+* Use GoLang to process incoming HTTP requests.

 ## Set up your environment